L28E/CUTS-Converter/README.md

 |Mark (1)|8 cycles @ 2400 Hz|2 cycles @ 2400 Hz|2 cycles @ 4800 Hz|1 cycle @ 2400 Hz|
 |Space (0)|4 cycles @ 1200 Hz|1 cycle @ 1200 Hz|1 cycle @ 2400 Hz|0.5 cycles @ 1200 Hz|

-- Per the original 300 Bd standard, bits are Frequency-Shift Keyed into "cells", which can be either a "mark" or a "space".
+- Per the original 300 Bd standard, bits are Frequency-Shift Keyed into "cells", which can be either a "mark" or a "space"
-    - A mark represents a 1, and consists of eight cycles at a frequency of 2400 Hz.
+    - A mark represents a 1 and consists of eight cycles at a frequency of 2400 Hz
-    - A space represents a 0 and consists of four cycles at a frequency of 1200 Hz.
+    - A space represents a 0 and consists of four cycles at a frequency of 1200 Hz
-- A "dataframe" or just "frame" consists of a startbit (a space), a byte/word, then a stopbit (a mark).
+- A "dataframe" or just "frame" consists of a startbit (a space), a byte/word, then a stopbit (a mark)
-    - A word is recorded in little endian order, i.e. little end first.
+    - A word is recorded in little endian order, i.e. little end first

 At the start of the recording there is 5 seconds of mark for synchronization, then frames.
 There can be an arbitrary number of marks between frames.